From SAP CRM to SAP CX: How SAP's Customer Platform Evolved

 What Was SAP CRM (2000-2013)?

-SAP CRM launched around 2000 as an on-premises application running on the SAP NetWeaver platform.
-It covered sales, marketing, and service — the traditional CRM triangle.
-Companies installed it on their own servers, customised it with ABAP code, and upgraded it manually.
+SAP CRM launched around 2000 as an on-prem application running on SAP NetWeaver.
+It covered sales, marketing, and service.
+Companies installed it on their own servers, customised it with ABAP, and upgraded manually.
+For its era, SAP CRM was proper good.
+It integrated natively with SAP ERP (R/3, later ECC), offered deep configuration, and could handle complex B2B sales processes that simpler CRMs couldn’t touch.

 What Changed with Cloud for Customer / C4C (2013-2018)?

-- Multi-tenant cloud — no on-prem servers to manage
+- Multi-tenant cloud: no on-prem servers to manage

-- Quarterly updates — delivered automatically by SAP
+- Quarterly updates delivered automatically by SAP

 What Was C/4HANA (2018-2020)?

 C/4HANA grouped these acquisitions plus C4C into five “clouds”: Marketing Cloud, Commerce Cloud, Sales Cloud, Service Cloud, and Customer Data Cloud.
-The vision: a unified platform that covered the entire customer lifecycle.
+The vision was neat: a unified platform covering the entire customer lifecycle.

 What Is SAP CX Today (2020-Present)?

-SAP Service Cloud V2 follows the same pattern — rebuilt from the ground up with a modern architecture designed for BTP-based extensions.
+SAP Service Cloud V2 follows the same pattern: rebuilt from the ground up with a modern architecture designed for BTP-based extensions.

-SAP Commerce Cloud continues to evolve on its Hybris heritage but has moved fully to cloud with the Composable Storefront replacing the Accelerator-based approach.
+SAP Commerce Cloud continues to evolve on its Hybris heritage but has moved fully to cloud, with the Composable Storefront replacing the Accelerator-based approach.

 SAP Emarsys handles marketing automation as a distinct product within the CX portfolio.